Listen to the Cancer.Net Podcast: Flu Facts for People with Cancer, adapted from this content.

 The importance of flu vaccination

-Unfortunately, the immune system’s response to flu viruses decreases over time, which means that anyone six months and older should be vaccinated against the flu every year.
+Flu viruses are constantly changing, so new strains of the flu usually appear each year.
+This means anyone six months and older should be vaccinated against the flu every year so the immune system can be trained to fight new flu viruses.
 Getting vaccinated each year is especially important for people with cancer and cancer survivors, as well as their family members, friends, and caregivers, in order to stay protected throughout each flu season.
 Sometimes, people with cancer should not receive the flu vaccine, though, so talk with your doctor before getting vaccinated.

 Types of flu vaccines